 Hackers can also use social-network passwords to send spam to that person’s friends.
-This is particularly true for websites where people accumulate a lot of contacts, such as LinkedIn, with more than 160 million members, or Facebook Inc. (FB), with more than 900 million.
+This is particularly true for websites where people accumulate a lot of contacts, such as LinkedIn, with more than 160 million members, or Facebook Inc. (FB:US), with more than 900 million.
 Disabling the passwords prevents the spam, deSouza said.

 LinkedIn shares gained less than 1 percent to $94.46 at the close in New York.
 The stock has climbed 50 percent this year.

 To contact the reporter on this story: Jordan Robertson in San Francisco at firstname.lastname@example.org